 Kumarakom History, Tourism and Local Information [Part – 1]

 Kumarakom is located on the banks of the Vembanad Lake, Meenachil River which originates in the high ranges in the Eastern part of Kerala, flowing through various districts and finally ends at a place called Kavanar at Kumarakom.
 During heavy monsoon, the river brought down immense quantities of sand and silt and finally built up huge deltas.
-The village Kumarakom was manually reclaimed from such shallow areas of the lake.Unlock Best Deal on Kerala Tour Package Now
+The village was manually reclaimed from such shallow areas of the lake.

-The land in Kumarakom was wet & watery round the year.
-Mr. Baker using native workers, started filling the wet land with earth and created inter canals and small islands.
+The land was wet & watery round the year.
+Mr. Baker using native workers started filling the wetland with earth and created inter canals and small islands.
 Out of the 500 acres, 150 acres were planted coconut trees and rest was kept as fields for cultivating paddy.
-He also planted Kandal (mangrove) plants to prevent soil erosion from the sides of the land and to protect from fierce winds coming from the Vemanadu Lake.
-Out of the 350 acres of land Mr. Baker kept approximately 10 acres of land to accommodate local field workers as wall as migratory birds coming to this place from far off regions.
+He also planted Kandal (mangrove) plants to prevent soil erosion from the sides of the land and to protect from fierce winds coming from the Vembanad Lake.
+Out of the 350 acres of land, Mr. Baker kept approximately 10 acres of land to accommodate local field workers as well as migratory birds coming to this place from far off regions.Unlock Best Deal on Kerala Tour Package Now

 When the Kerala Government implemented land reforms and land ceiling laws, the Baker family needs to sell off the property in small bits and blocks and finally during 1966 Baker family left India.
 The Victorian Bungalow, the residence of Bakers family in Kumarakom, along with 100 acres of land sold to Kerala Tourism Development Corporation (KTDC) in 1982.

-The Victorian Bungalow in Kumarakom
+The Victorian Bungalow in Kumarakom:

 Mr. Henry Baker (Sr) who is a British National and Christian missionary born in Essex England on 01 Oct 1793.
-Mr. Alfred George Baker & Henry Baker (Jr) were born while he was in India.Unlock Best Deal on Kerala Tour Package Now
+Mr. Alfred George Baker & Henry Baker (Jr) were born while he was in India.

-The Victorian two storied bungalow is built by Mr. Alfred George Baker in the year 1881.
-The bungalow built on the lake side on huge pieces of Teak wood rafters packed in mud as a base, was the house of four generations of the Baker family.
-Mr. Alfred George Baker died at the age of 72 and his son George Alexander Baker continued to live in Kumarakom.
+The Victorian two-storied bungalow is built by Mr. Alfred George Baker in the year 1881.
+The bungalow built on the lakeside on huge pieces of Teak wood rafters packed in mud as a base was the house of four generations of the Baker family.
+Mr. Alfred George Baker died at the age of 72 and his son George Alexander Baker continued to live here.
 Robert George Alexander Baker, his son took over the management of Kumarakom Estate in 1946.
-Due to implementation of land reforms and land ceiling laws by Kerala government he had to sell his Estate in small blocks.
+Due to the implementation of land reforms and land ceiling laws by the Kerala government he had to sell his Estate in small blocks.
 In 1966 he left India and died in England in the year 1989.
 Kerala Tourism Development Corporation, during 1982, bought this bungalow along with 100 acres of land.
-Subsequently, KTDC transferred the Baker bungalow to Taj Group for certain period of lease.
+Subsequently, KTDC transferred the Baker bungalow to the Taj Group for a certain period of the lease.Unlock Best Deal on Kerala Tour Package Now

-The Vivanta by Taj, the present day Taj Hotel in Kumarakom is the same Victorian two storied bungalow built by Alfred George Baker.
+The Vivanta by Taj, the present-day Taj Hotel in Kumarakom is the same Victorian two storied bungalow built by Alfred George Baker.

-Land and People in Kumarakom.
+Land and People:

-The majority of the people of Kumarakom are fisherman.
-They depend upon the Vembanad lake for their daily lively hood.
-Main earnings are from fishing, collecting sand and mud for reclaiming land or for filling the shallow areas, collecting of lime shells.Unlock Best Deal on Kerala Tour Package Now
+The majority of the people are fishermen.
+They depend upon the Vembanad Lake for their daily lively hood.
+Main earnings are from fishing, collecting sand and mud for reclaiming land or for filling the shallow areas, collecting of lime shells.

-Kumarakom is a famous tourist destination of the world.
-The main attraction of Kumarakom is it lies in the east side of the Vembanad Lake and Arabian Sea is on the western side.
+The main attraction of Kumarakom is it lies on the east side of the Vembanad Lake and the Arabian Sea is on the western side.
 Always the breeze blows from west to east and Kumarakom gets cooler breeze and powerful waves from the Vembanad Lake.
 The Vembanad Lake has its maximum breadth of 8 kms in Kumarakom.
-This makes breath taking scenic views of deep blue Vembanad Lake.
-Apart from this, Meenachil River and its tributaries flowing canals, coconut trees, mangrove forests, lagoons etc are the natural charms of Kumarakom.
+This makes breathtaking scenic views of deep blue Vembanad Lake.
+Apart from this, Meenachil River and its tributaries flowing canals, coconut trees, mangrove forests, lagoons, etc are the natural charms of Kumarakom.

-Kumarakom is the best place in Kerala to experience a village life.
-1 or 2 hrs in country boat ride through the small canals, a sun set cruise in the Vembanad Lake, Visit the Kumarakom Bird Sanctuary, a visit with a local fisherman in the early morning, etc are the best options available in Kumarakom, which you will not get in any other destinations in Kerala.
+Kumarakom is the best place in Kerala to experience village life.
+1 or 2 hrs in a country boat ride through the small canals, a sunset cruise in the Vembanad Lake, Visit the Kumarakom Bird Sanctuary, a visit with a local fisherman in the early morning, etc are the best options available in Kumarakom, which you will not get in any other destinations in Kerala.